Robin Hood and the Monk: Original work and later publications

+There are notable parallels between this ballad and that of Adam Bell, Clym of the Cloughe and Wyllyam of Cloudeslee.
+Historian James Holt thought that the tale was potentially influenced by Adam Bell and thus less "authentic" than certain other early Robin Hood legends that lacked obvious surviving analogs.

 Influence and reception

-Many of the themes seen in later ballads are in this ballad as well, such as Robin Hood's devotion to the Virgin Mary and his turbulent relationship with Little John.
-This lends support to the suggestion that either it or a similar source was likely in circulation among late 15th century listeners, and influenced these later ballads, although this is only a possibility.
+It is impossible to know for sure how popular the ballad was in the 15th century: whether it was rare and the copy survived via luck, or common.
+However, many of the themes seen in later ballads are in this ballad as well, such as Robin Hood's devotion to the Virgin Mary and his turbulent relationship with Little John.
+This lends support to the suggestion that either it or a similar source was likely in circulation among late 15th century listeners, and influenced these later ballads.
 Despite this apparent influence, it does not appear to have been particularly common in the repertoire of sung ballads of the 16th and 17th century, as the sole nearly complete copy of the ballad found was obscure and old.

-Reception

 Robin Hood and the Monk is generally considered one of the artistically best and most literarily well-crafted of the surviving tales of Robin Hood.
+Holt wrote that it was a "blood and thunder adventure" that was crisply told, although a "shallow" work as well whose only moral is its paean to loyalty at the end.
 Child wrote that "Too much could not be said in praise of this ballad, but nothing need be said."